KOMODO NATIONAL PARK

 The islands of Komodo, Padar and Rinca are separated by vast sea channels that form the connection between the Indian Ocean and the Pacific.
 The tides provide a massive displacement that is clearly visible here.
 Tornadoes of swirling water, opstuwend bodies of water do the water is boiling as a whole look.

-In the midst of this great flow is Batu Bolong.
+In the middle of this large flow is Batu Bolong.
 A dive for 'nerve' and one that is definitely not suitable for novice divers.
 A small island just a few meters in circumference is surrounded by the flow and diving here must be carefully planned.
 The guidelines of the dive leader should be.
 Strictly followed

 It is important to dive the sheltered side of the rock and not to venture too far out as to be.
 Not dragged into the flow The site is beautiful.